sanyaade-teachings/pippi/docs/tutorials/README.md

 # Pippi Tutorials

-In this directory you'll find some tutorial documents created with `pweave`.
+In this directory you'll find some tutorial documents created with the help of `pweave`.
 The source code for the tutorial files have a file extension ending in `.pmd`.

 Audio output from the tutorials is pre-rendered and stored in the `renders` directory for inline embedding in the generated HTML documents.